thompson historical society

 Ellen Larned Memorial Museum

-Call 860 923 3776 for details and schedule.
-Note too that many of the items sold in our noted Museum Shop are on sale in the museum as well
+Call Joe at 1.603.657.6205 for details and to confirm our Sunday schedule as occasionally we are closed for special events.
+Note that many of the items sold in our noted Museum Shop are on sale in the museum as well.

 about the museum